kca-mit/kca-website/README.md

 ## Deployment

-The site is deployed on MIT Scripts, under the locker called `zbt`.
+The site is deployed on MIT Scripts, under the locker called `ksa`.

-Since it is a fraternity-owned locker, your MIT Kerberos account should be on the `zbt-webmaster@mit.edu` mailing list in order to upload files there.
+Since it is a club-owned locker, your MIT Kerberos account should be on the `ksa-exec@mit.edu` mailing list in order to upload files there.

 To deploy, just build files and put them into the Scripts root to be served as static files.